 The symbol represents the logical AND operation, meaning both conditions must be true simultaneously.

 Two points and are density-connected if there exists a point such that both and are density-reachable from .
-This creates a transitive relationship that allows the algorithm to connect points that aren't directly reachable but share a common core point.
 Mathematically:

 Visualizing Density-Reachability and Connectivity